 Then resize the picture to fit the dimensions of your glitch photo background.
 After that, you can go ahead and start editing.

 To create glitch distortion, click on the Rectangular Marquee Tool.
 Select a section from the photo.
-Next, choose Move Tool and use the arrow keys to move the area you chose to the left or to the right.
+Next, choose the Move Tool and use the arrow keys to move the chosen area to the left or right.

 Feel free to add more bars with varying thickness and repeat the process until you’re satisfied.